mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-06-16-lydia-deetz-portrait.md

   feature: paperfaces-lydia-deetz-lg.jpg
   teaser: paperfaces-lydia-deetz-teaser.jpg
   thumb: paperfaces-lydia-deetz-150.jpg
-tags: [portrait, illustration, paper by 53, Sktchy, black and white, blend]
+tags: [portrait, illustration, Paper by 53, Sktchy, black and white, blend]
 ---

 PaperFaces portrait of Lydia Deetz from **Beetlejuice**, inspired by a photograph on Sktchy.